kylefrost/dot-cli/README.md

 - `git` set up on your machine.
     - Must use SSH key authentication.
 For more infomrmatin see [Generating SSH Keys](https://help.github.com/articles/generating-ssh-keys/).
+    - *You already should be doing this for security purposes, anyway.*
 - A GitHub repo to store your dotfiles (default repo name is `dotfiles`).
+    - [Create a repo](https://github.com/new), named anything you want.
+It can even be private!
+        - *If it is private, you must make sure to be using SSH key authentication, otherwise dot won't have permission to push*
 - `pip` (Python package manager)

 # Installation